-A united people's front built upon such a platform can rally large masses of the people, and obtain a government that will really defend democracy, peace and freedom, a step in the direction of bread and work for all working people.
-Such a government would make the rich pay by taking away their swollen profits with which they will supply the needs of the poor farmers, etc. Such a government would end Fascist activity and restore democratic liberties, and would have the support of the entire people, who would also defend South Africa against Fascist aggression.
+A united People's Front built upon such a platform can rally large masses of the people, and obtain a government that will really defend democracy, peace and freedom, a step in the direction of bread and work for all working people.
+Such a government would make the rich pay by taking away their swollen profits with which they will supply the needs of the poor farmers, etc. Such a government would end fascist activity and restore democratic liberties, and would have the support of the entire people, who would also defend South Africa against fascist aggression.

-Such an approach would produce a platform around which a formidable bloc could unite, that would definitely challenge the existing reactionary Government at the next General Election.
+Such an approach would produce a platform around which a formidable bloc could unite, that would definitely challenge the existing reactionary government at the next general election.

-To secure the carrying through of such a programme what is demanded is a complete cleansing of the Labour Movement of all Trotskyist agents of Fascism in the first place and of all those provocateurs, adventurists and other enemies who are now doing all possible to prevent the movement from attaining the maximum unity both industrially and politically.
+To secure the carrying through of such a program what is demanded is a complete cleansing of the labor movement of all Trotskyite agents of fascism in the first place and of all those provocateurs, adventurists and other enemies who are now doing all possible to prevent the movement from attaining the maximum unity both industrially and politically.
 However, great care must be exercised in dealing with each individual case so as to differentiate between avowed enemies of the working class and those who are merely influenced by them.

-All traitors, those who seek to disrupt the Labour movement, and all Trotskyists must be definitely exposed upon their concrete anti-working-class deeds committed in South Africa.
-It is not sufficient to point out that they constituted a "fifth column" of Fascism within the Soviet Union, as brought out clearly at the Moscow trial of the anti-Soviet "Trotskyist Parallel Centre," and as they do in Spain, France, etc. The workers will sooner understand their acts of treachery and treason in South Africa if they are shown examples of the connections between the Trotskyists and Fascism.
-Thus that part of the Labour movement sincerely prepared to fight for unity will be able to take full advantage of this very favourable situation and confront Fascism with the forces of the working class gathered together in a powerful united front-the basis for the creation of a strong anti-Fascist people's front.
+All traitors, those who seek to disrupt the labor movement, and all Trotskyites must be definitely exposed upon the basis of their concrete anti-working class deeds committed in South Africa.
+It is not sufficient to point out they constituted a "fifth column" of fascism within the Soviet Union, as brought out clearly at the Moscow trial of the anti-Soviet "Trotskyite Parallel Center," and as they do in Spain, France, etc. The workers will sooner understand their acts of treachery and treason in South Africa if they are shown examples of the connections between the Trotskyites and fascism.

+Thus, that part of the labor movement sincerely prepared to fight for unity will be able to take full advantage of this very favorable situation and confront fascism with the forces of the working class gathered together in a powerful united front-the basis for the creation of a strong anti-fascist People's Front.